NoahDay/CICE/README.md

 - What are the attenuation settings?

     There are two kinds of attenuation present in this module, the simplest is based off of observations from Meylan et al. (2014).
-The more complex attenuation model has not currently been tested in CICE6 and is based off of the work by Williams et al. (2013a,2013b).
+The more complex  (floe size dependent) attenuation model has not currently been tested in CICE6 and is based off of the work by Williams et al. (2013a,2013b).

 ### Extra techinical details